CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Lane-Connectors.md

 ### Overlays

-While the tool is active, detailed overlays will show all nodes customised with lane connectors:
+While the tool is active, detailed overlays will show all nodes customized with lane connectors:

 (todo: image)

 To see the lane connectors for more distant nodes, scroll the camera towards them.
 Depending on camera position, you might need to zoom in a little.

 Unlike most other overlays, lane connectors don't currently support transparency settings.

 When the tool is deactivated, overlays will be removed.
 You can enable a persistent detailed overlay, which is visible whenever the [](Toolbar.md) is visible, in [Overlays](Overlays.md) in [](Settings.md).

-### Customise
+### customize

-(todo - see Shortcuts for now as it summarises it)
+(todo - see Shortcuts for now as it summarizes it)

 ### Shortcuts